chushu10/Cpp-Primer-4th-Edition-Solutions/Chapter-12/BestPractices.md

 - An incomplete type may be used to define only pointers or references to the type or to declare (but not define) functions that use the type as a paremeter or return type.
 - The class must be defined before a reference or pointer is used to access a member of the type.
 - A class is not defined until its class body is complete, a class cannot have data members of its own type.
 But can have data members that are pointers or references to its own type.
 - Ordinarily, it is a bad idea to define an object as part of a class definition.
 Doing so obscures what's happening.
-It is confusing to readers to combine definitions of two different entitiesthe class and a variablein a single statement.
+It is confusing to readers to combine definitions of two different entities the class and a variable in a single statement.
 - If the function is defined outside the class body, then the name used for the return type is outside the class scope.
-- A name must be defined before it can be used
+- A name must be defined before it can be used。
+- A constructor is used to initialize an object regardless of whether the object is `const`.